department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/VIC/MobileVIC_ProductBrief.md

 ### Pain Points
 * Acquiring a VIC is time consuming
 * Veterans need to pay to print the card
-* Veterans need to remember to have VIC (or soe other form of accepted Veteran ID) with them to receive benefits
+* Veterans need to remember to have VIC (or some other form of accepted Veteran ID) with them to receive benefits

 ### Assumptions and Level of Confidence
 TBD